laipn/company-fit/README.md

 1. The primary impediment to efficient management of organizations are [prisoner's dilemma](#prisoners-dilemmas) that inevitably occur.
 Organizations whose members resolve those dilemmas in favor of the organization, out-compete ones that do not.
 Supporting evidence: [study](https://pmc.ncbi.nlm.nih.gov/articles/PMC8882060/).
 2. A good management hierarchy _can_ ensure these dilemmas resolve themselves successfully (in the organization's favor), however relying too much on this creates [power-structures](#poor-leadership-and-power-structures) that eventually work against the best interest of the organization.
 Supporting evidence: [study](https://psycnet.apa.org/record/2018-03097-001)).
 3. The only alternate strategy is to influence organization members so that they are encouraged to act in the organization's best interest out of ethical duty.
 Supporting evidence: [study](https://pmc.ncbi.nlm.nih.gov/articles/PMC6180164)
-4. At present no companies drive ethical decision-making in a consistent way.
-Burn-out and double-think is the norm.
+4. At present no companies drive top-down ethical decision-making in a consistent way.
+Burn-out and double-think are the norm.
+Thus, companies while driven by a need to provide ethical principles for employees, become led by double-thinkers who are uniquely unqualified to exercise moral [judgement](https://www.researchgate.net/publication/226759222_The_Moral_Threat_of_Compartmentalization_Self_Roles_and_Responsibility).

 This suggests that the best way to differentiate companies with "excellent" management from "bad" management is to look at how they deal with ethical dilemmas experienced by their employees.